quickthyme/qloop/docs/introduction.md

 ![loops](loops.png)

-Compose entire sequences of asynchronous operation `segments`, then wrap them up into *observable* loops.
-Decorating an entity with loops makes it easy to react to output streams using simple `onChange` and `onError` events.
+Compose `paths` of asynchronous operation `segments`, then bind them to anchors or wrap them up into *observable* loops.
+Simply decorate an entity with empty `loops` and/or `anchors`, and implement the `onChange` and/or `onError` events.

-##### Observation & Delegation
+- Observation & Delegation

-Loops are circular, and therefore provide both `Input` (**delegation**) as well as `Output` (**observation**) capabilities.
+  Loops are circular, providing both `Input` (**delegation**) and `Output` (**observation**) capabilities.

-##### Flavorless
+- Flavorless

   By default, a QLoop has no bound functionality on creation.
 You must bestow its behavior by binding it to paths and/or segments.

-##### Iteration
+- Iteration

   Loops provide **iteration**, should it be desired.
 By default, a loop will run once per input set, but they can be made to run however you like, simply by swapping out its `iterator`.
 There are several included out-of-the-box, but you can also create your own in order to extend the loop's functionality.

   Any iterator you wish to use with QLoop must conform to `QLoopIterating`.

-##### Chaining
+- Chaining

   Loops can also be connected to other `loops`, `paths`, or `segments`;
   basically anything that can bind to an `anchor`.

 <br />